dgrubelic/vue-authenticate/README.md

 # vue-authenticate
-**vue-authenticate** is easily configurable solution for *Vue.js* that provides local login/registration as well as Social login using Github, Facebook, Google and Twitter OAuth providers.
+**vue-authenticate** is easily configurable solution for [Vue.js](https://vuejs.org/) that provides local login/registration as well as Social login using Github, Facebook, Google and Twitter OAuth providers (only those 4 tested for now).

-The best part about this library is that it is not strictly coupled to one request handling library like `vue-resource`.
+The best part about this library is that it is not strictly coupled to one request handling library like [vue-resource](https://github.com/pagekit/vue-resource).
 You will be able to use it with different libraries.

-For now it is tested to work with  `vue-resource` and `axios` (using `vue-axios` wrapper).
+For now it is tested to work with  [vue-resource](https://github.com/pagekit/vue-resource) and [axios](https://github.com/mzabriskie/axios) (using [vue-axios](https://github.com/imcvampire/vue-axios) wrapper).

 This library was inspired by well known authentication library for Angular called [Satellizer](https://github.com/sahat/satellizer) developed by [Sahat Yalkabov](http://sahatyalkabov.com).
 They share almost identical configuration and API so you can easily switch from Angular to Vue.js project.